IowaDave/flash-at-firmware-to-esp-01/README.md

 The README.md file inside the 'bin/at' folder gives essential information needed for successful flashing of the firmware.
 It identifies which files to upload, along with the correct addresses for where to store them in the ESP-01 memory.

 Make a note of where to find this information.
-You will be entering some of into the command line for the *esptool.py* utility.
+You will be entering some of it into the command line for the *esptool.py* utility.

 <pre>
 # BOOT MODE